vladbph/cymatix-doc/README.md

 __NOTE__!
 If the meaning of the parameters are not clear, keep the defaults or drop me a note.

-- Depth of the model.
-By default, `1`
+- LSTM layers parameters(hidden units #, dropout value for input tensor, dropout value for hidden units, bi-directional LSTM flag, merge of forward and backward LSTMs outputs)
     ```
-    "n_lstm":1
+    "lstm":["hidden" : 100, "dropout_W": 0.1, "dropout_U": 0.1, "bi": false, "merge": false ]
     ```

-- Bidirectional LSTM models.
-By default, `true`.
+    Example when you need to use bidirectional LSTM:
     ```
-    "bi_lstm":true
-    ```
-    Example :
-    ```
     I want ABC{t_pizza_type} pizza
     I want ABC{t_pizza_topping} on top
     ```
-    Unless `bi_lstm` is enabled, model will not be able to tell that in first case `ABC` refers to a `pizza type` and in second, to `pizza toppings`.
+    Unless `bi` is enabled, model will not be able to tell that in first case `ABC` refers to a `pizza type` and in second, to `pizza toppings`.
 It is sort of look ahead.
 There is an alternative though - enable convolutional layer.

 - Training confidence level.
 By default, `0.9` - 90%.
 Level to consider inference reliable during training.
 If infered intent has lower probability, it will be replaced with `error_intent`, if it is set.
     ```